 She received her BA in Comparative Sociology from the University of Puget Sound, a Master’s degree in Forestry from Yale University, and an MA in Secondary Science Education from West Virginia University.
 She completed a Graduate Certificate in Public Health at Oregon State University in 2015.

-Prior to moving to La Grande Robin worked with West Virginia University (WVU) Extension Service and WVU Division of Forestry & Natural Resources.
+Prior to moving to La Grande Robin worked with West Virginia University (WVU) Extension Service in Families & Health, as well as Forestry Outreach, and WVU Division of Forestry & Natural Resources.
 She taught middle school and high school science for two years in West Virginia and she and her husband Peter operated an eco-friendly country bed and breakfast inn for seven years.
 She also worked with the USDA Forest Service International Programs office for eight years as staff and then as a consultant.
 Over the years Robin has worked on research projects in the field and in the lab looking at water quality, wetland ecosystems, and non-timber forest product use.
 Robin was a Peace Corps Volunteer in Senegal, West Africa working with agroforestry projects.